bochinchero/decred-pub/dcrlnd_node.md

 You can also modify further down the alias of the node and the colour that it will be displayed in.

-If your intention is to use Ride The Lightning, you will also need to enable listening for gRPC connections:
+If plan on using Ride The Lightning to manage your node, you will also need to enable listening for REST connections:

+	; All ipv4 interfaces on port 8080:
+	restlisten=localhost:8080

 ### Running